-Met for one and a quarter days on Mon 10th and Tue 11th of September.
+The Informal Working Group met for 1.25 days over Mon 10th and Tue 11th of September.

-Discussions were structured around sections in the President’s aid: obligation to conduct EIAs, relationship to EIA processes under relevant bodies, activities for which EIA required, EIA process, content of EIA reports.
-Monitoring, reporting and review, SEAs, cross-cutting issues.
+Discussions were structured around sections in the President’s aid to discussions: obligation to conduct EIAs, relationship to EIA processes under relevant bodies, activities for which EIA required, EIA process, content of EIA reports, monitoring, reporting and review, SEAs, cross-cutting issues.

 Convergence on view that obligation related to planned activities under jurisdiction of states that may cause substantial pollutions/change/harm to marine environment.

 Number of options presented to determine state jurisdiction or control.
-Relationship to EIA process in existing bodies - bearing in mind GA res 69/292 and 72/249 on need to ensure this process doesn’t undermine existing bodies, convergence on importance on avoiding duplication of existing obligations for EIAs.
-Need to establish process for cooperation with existing bodies general recognized.
+Relationship to EIA process in existing bodies - bearing in mind UNGA res 69/292 and 72/249 on need to ensure this process doesn’t undermine existing bodies, convergence on importance of avoiding duplication of existing obligations for EIAs.
+Need to establish process for cooperation with existing bodies was generally recognized.

 Guidance could be drawn from existing practices or based on best available scientific evidence.
 Number of examples for specific criteria referred to.

-Some convergence on indicative non-exhaustive list needing EIA, providing its regularly updated, either as annex or guidance to be developed later.
+Some convergence on indicative non-exhaustive list needing EIA, providing it is regularly updated, either as annex or guidance to be developed later.
 Was noted that impact of activity depends on scope and the area where undertaken, making such lists inadequate.
 Could be difficult to negotiate or to amend.
 Convergence on view that cumulative impacts should be considered in EIAs - different options on how to implement this.
-Processes originating from land based activities - questions on whether to include.
+Processes originating from land-based activities - questions re. whether to include.

 Some additional steps proposed eg on compliance/enforcement.
-Difference proposals made on level of detail needed in ILBI re requirements for EIA process.
-Various proposals made on whether process should be internationalized - some said states responsible for entire proposal to promote efficiency and timeliness, others called for institutional arrangements at least for some part eg decision making, monitoring and review to ensure global coherence and standards of ILBI are met.
-Internationalization could help developing states esp SIDs.
+Different proposals made on level of detail needed in ILBI re. requirements for EIA process.
+Various proposals made on whether process should be internationalized - some said states responsible for entire proposal to promote efficiency and timeliness, others called for institutional arrangements at least for some part, eg decision making, monitoring and review, to ensure global coherence and standards of ILBI are met.
+Internationalization could help developing states especially SIDs.